By Hank Hanegraaff

-Furthermore, although God does not change, the meaning of the word “repent” has changed over time.
-Thus in place of the word “repent” most modern English translations substitute the word “regret” or “grieve.”
-Indeed, as a human father grieves over rebellion on the part of his children, so our heavenly Father grieves over rebellion on the part of his creation.
+Furthermore, although God does not change, the meaning of the word repent has changed over time.
+Thus, in place of the word repent, most modern English translations substitute the word regret or grieve (as reflected by the Septuagint).
+Indeed, as a human father grieves over rebellion on the part of his children, so our heavenly Father grieves over rebellion on the part of His creation.

-Finally, God’s repentance must be understood as an anthropomorphism communicating the full measure of God’s grief over the horror of sin rather than a change of heart or a change of mind.
-With respect to the faithlessness of Saul, God says, “It repenteth me that I have set up Saul to be king” (1 Samuel 15:11).
-Yet, the very same context says that “the Strength of Israel will not lie nor repent: for he is not a man, that he should repent” (v.
-29, emphasis added).
+Finally, God’s repentance must be understood as an anthropomorphism (talking about God in terms we would use to talk about a human being) that communicates the full measure of God’s grief over the horror of sin rather than a change of heart or a change of mind.
+With respect to the faithlessness of Saul, God said, “It repenteth me that I have set up Saul to be king” (1 Samuel 15:11 KJV).
+Yet the very same chapter says that “the Strength of Israel will not lie nor repent: for he is not a man, that he should repent” (v.
+29 KJV).
 Apart from an anthropomorphic understanding, such passages would be self-refuting.

 “The Glory of Israel will not lie or change His mind; for He is not a man that He should change His mind.”